alex-klyuev/PokerBirds/README.md

-# PokerGame
+# PokerBirds
-Command line poker game written in node
+Poker Game created in React, Node, Mongo, and Express